cramangako/dictionary/README.md

 Mix of german polish italian
 https://cramangako.github.io/dictionary/

-Website by cramangako and losercites
-Language by cramangako losercites and codsquad101
+Website by cramangako and losercites (Realyby) Language by cramangako losercites (Realyby) and codsquad101